-LMW is well placed for growth due to its independence and the expertise of its valuation teams.
-The business strategies that underscore the "Towards Excellence strategy, such as service diversification and enhanced client engagement ensure LMW is well place to continue to grow its market share across the board in FY2016.
-The business through management restructures has built a base for further expansion.
-Year end staff numbers and revenue capability is such that significant growth is already built in for FY2016.
+LMW is well placed for improved profitability for FY2017.
+The strategies that underscore the "Towards Excellence" business plan, such as service diversification and enhanced client engagement, ensure LMW is well placed to continue to grow its market share across the board in FY2017.